-For pancreatic cancer, radiation therapy is most often used in combination with chemotherapy (called chemoradiation).
+Radiation therapy is most often used with chemotherapy (called chemoradiation).

 This type of cancer is treated by a machine outside the body.
 Short bursts are aimed at the cancer.
 The beam can send as much radiation to the site as possible.

 Some problems are:

 Talk to your healthcare team as soon as these problems happen.
 There are ways to treat them.
 The sooner it’s done, the better control you will have over them.
 Sometimes, the radiation dose can be changed.